When you’re looking for a percussion massage gun, naturally you’re thinking about investing in a Theragun device.

 Features to Consider

 If you’re still struggling to make your decision, then take a look below at a breakdown of the different features of a massage gun.

 Prices range wildly so it’s worth setting a budget before you start shopping.
-You can get percussion massage guns for between $100 to $800, so be sure to shop around and read plenty of reviews before making your decision.
+You can get percussion massage guns for between $50 to $600, so be sure to shop around and read plenty of reviews before making your decision.

 The weight of the device might not seem like an important feature, however if you’re holding it for a long period of time, you need to make sure it’s not too heavy.
 Also positioning a heavy massage gun when trying to treat hard to reach areas is more challenging.
 Typically percussion massage guns weigh under 3lbs, but it’s always worth checking before you make a purchase.

-When looking at massagers, you’ll often see the Stroke mentioned, which is quoted in millimeters.
-This is the depth to which the massager will power in to your muscles.
+When looking at massagers, you’ll often see the stroke mentioned, which is quoted in millimeters.
+This is the depth to which the massager will power into your muscles.